Queer Art(ists) Now IS BACK

-Queer Art(ists) Now, presented by And What?
+Queer Art(ists) Now, presented by and as part of And What?
 Queer.
 Arts.
-Festival is our annual open call platform/exhibition for contemporary, UK based, Queer artists and makers.
+Festival is an annual open call platform/exhibition for contemporary, UK based, Queer artists and makers.
 For 2020 we are doubling the length of the exhibition to cover 9 days, over two weekends.

-The exhibition Queer Art(ists) Now will provide a snap-shot of what artists within our communities are making right now; an insight into the thoughts, preoccupations, aesthetics, and politics of queer artists.
+The exhibition Queer Art(ists) Now provide a snap-shot of what Queer artists are making right now; an insight into the thoughts, preoccupations, aesthetics, and politics of current queer art.

-There is no entrance fee, but artists are asked to cover delivery/return of their work, and, any costs associated with specific presentation, (unless they are on hand to self-install).
+There is no entrance fee, but artists are asked to cover delivery/return of their work, and, any costs associated with specific presentation, (unless you are on hand to self-install).

-We will select up to 30 artists work by a panel process.
-This will be exhibited pop-up and salon-style at Archive Gallery in Haggerston, London, between Thursday 11th – Sunday 14th October.
+We will select work from up to 50 artists work by a panel process.
+The exhibition will be presented pop-up, salon-style at Archive Gallery in Haggerston, London, between Friday 13th – Sunday 22nd March 2020.

-A number of artists from the inaugural 2017 exhibition will be invited back with a small bursary and will part make-up the panel of selectors.
+A number of artists from the 2017 and 2018 exhibitions will be invited back with a small bursary and will part make-up the panel of selectors.
 This means work will be selected by your peers.
-We intend this process to be replicated year-on-year.

-During the exhibition all work will be for sale with 100% of the sales returned to the artists.
-The cost of purchase is dictated by the artist (you).
+During the exhibition all work will be offered for sale with 100% of any sales returned to the artist.
+The cost of purchase is dictated by the artist (you).0

-Important application information: Queer Art(ists) Now considers work in the following mediums: painting, drawing, illustration, graphic design, photography, sculpture, video (shown as part of a reel), and performance (please bear in mind there is no fee for performers and presentation needs, tech and such, are limited).
+Queer Art(ists) Now will consider work in the following mediums: painting, drawing, illustration, craft, graphic design, photography, sculpture, video (shown as part of a video reel), and/or performance (please bear in mind there is no fee for performers and presentation needs, tech and such, are limited due to the space).